-Back when email was on-premises, your email server sat somewhere in a data center, protected by your security stack that was designed specifically for on-prem email.
+Back when email was on-premises, your email server sat somewhere in a data center, protected by your security stack that was designed specifically for on-premises email.
 The security stack was super customizable, and best of all, no one outside your organization knew what security you’d deployed.

 By 2021, 70% of companies will use cloud email services, while the other 30% will keep email on-premise.
 In the cloud, email security is different.